menu

 Myrtle Beach Home Appreciation Rates

-Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is higher than 70% of the other cities and towns in South Carolina.
+Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is lower than 50% of the other cities and towns in South Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Myrtle Beach differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Myrtle Beach - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Myrtle Beach real estate investment or home purchase decisions.